The reading period for Volume 23: Breaking Bread ended April 15, 2016. Stay tuned for our next call for submissions

 The basic ingredients of bread are not particularly tasty on their own: flour, salt, yeast — and yet, given the right combination of motion, time, and heat, they will transform into a product appealing to the senses.
 What raw ingredients — experiences, knowledge, insights — are waiting inside you?
 If you knead for a little while, mull on the words and images, wait for some yeast-like catalyst to produce its alchemy, what will come forth?

-We invite you to share your written and visual art on the theme of breaking bread as reflective environmental practice on or before March 1, 2016.
+We invite you to share your written and visual art on the theme of breaking bread as reflective environmental practice on or before April 15, 2016.
 Online submission is preferred.
-We will begin reviewing submissions in January.

 Download the Whole Terrain Call for Submissions 2016 to share with your networks.

 Prose: 2,000 words